MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-software-reqs.md

 ### Windows safe mode

-Service Manager does not operate and the services used by Service Manager do not start if Windows Server is running in safe mode.
+Service Manager doesn't operate and the services used by Service Manager don't start if Windows Server is running in safe mode.
 If you attempt to start the Service Manager services manually while in safe mode, the services fail to start and an error is written into the event log.

 ## Next steps